LennaHammer/English/EVP/out/words_adjective.md

 /ˌæl.fəˈbet̬.ɪ.kəl/
 [B2]arranged in the same order as the letters of the alphabet
 - an alphabetical list
-- The names are published in alphabetical order.
+- The names are published `in` alphabetical `order`.

 ## 835. alternative ## adjective
 /ɔːlˈtɜr.nət̬.ɪv/ DIFFERENT PLAN
 [B2]An alternative plan, method, etc. is one that you can use if you do not want to use another one.
-- We can make alternative arrangements if necessary.
+- We can make alternative `arrangements` if necessary.

 ## 836. alternative ## adjective
 /ɔːlˈtɜr.nət̬.ɪv/ NOT USUAL
 [B2]different from what is usual or traditional
-- alternative fuels
+- alternative `fuels`
-- an alternative lifestyle
+- an alternative `lifestyle`

 ## 837. ambitious ## adjective
 /æmˈbɪʃ.əs/ PERSON
 [B2]wanting to be successful or powerful
 - an ambitious young lawyer
-- He's very ambitious for his children.
+- He's very ambitious `for` his children.

 ## 838. ambitious ## adjective
 /æmˈbɪʃ.əs/ PLAN
 [B2]If a plan or idea is ambitious, it will need a lot of work and will be difficult to achieve.
-- This is our most ambitious project so far.
+- This is our most ambitious `project` so far.
-- She has some ambitious plans for her business.
+- She has some ambitious `plans` for her business.

 ## 839. amused ## adjective
 /əˈmjuːzd/ FUNNY
 [B2]showing that you think something is funny
 - an amused smile
-- She was very amused by/at your comments.
+- She was very amused `by/at` your comments.

 ## 840. amused ## adjective
 /əˈmjuːzd/ keep sb amused